The Great Waldo Pepper: Plot

 In the meantime, Waldo rejoins Axel.
 The two eventually get a job flying for a traveling flying circus owned by Doc Dillhoefer.
 However, Dillhoefer's Flying Circus is in a slump, as there is very little attendance at the shows.
-In an effort to attract bigger crowds, Dillhoefer hires Mary Beth to act as the show's new sexual attraction, in which she would climb out on the wing of an aircraft in flight wearing shredded clothes, thus allowing the wind to blow them off.
+In an effort to attract bigger crowds, Dillhoefer hires Mary Beth to act as the show's new sexy attraction, in which she would climb out on the wing of an aircraft in flight wearing shredded clothes, thus allowing the wind to blow them off.
 But while performing this new stunt for the first time, Mary Beth freezes up on the wing, afraid to return to the cockpit.
 As Waldo (who did a "plane-to-plane transfer" in flight to climb aboard Mary Beth's aircraft) extends his hand to help Mary Beth back into the cockpit, she slips and falls off the wing to her death.
 As a result of Mary Beth's death, Waldo, Axel, and Dillhoefer are temporarily grounded by an inspector of the newly formed Air Commerce division of the federal government, Newt Potts, a man from Waldo's wartime past.

 Soon after, at the Muncie Fair, another tragedy occurs with the Dillhoefer Circus when Ezra (flying in place of the grounded Waldo) attempts the outside loop in the monoplane.
 He crashes on his third attempt, and the crowd rushes out of the stands to see the wreckage.
 One of the spectators carelessly flicks a cigarette into gas leaking from the aircraft, igniting it.
 Helpless against the flames, Waldo kills Ezra with a piece of lumber to spare him the agony of being burned alive.
 Because no one helped Waldo try to save him, Waldo goes on a rampage, jumps in one of Dillhoefer's aircraft and begins buzzing the crowd away from the wreckage.
 He ends up crashing into a carnival area, which leads to his permanent grounding.